 Chief Executive Officer

-The Interim Chief Executive Officer (CEO) of Central Adelaide Local Health Network (CALHN) is Jenny Richter.
-As the former SA Health Deputy Chief Executive, Jenny’s leadership skills and expertise were invaluable moved to the new Royal Adelaide Hospital.
-In addition to her knowledge and experience from working at SA Health for many years, Jenny has recently played a key role in the preparation and planning for the transition to the new hospital.
+The Chief Executive Officer (CEO) of Central Adelaide Local Health Network (CALHN) is Jenny Richter.
+As the former SA Health Deputy Chief Executive, Jenny’s leadership skills and expertise were invaluable during the Royal Adelaide Hospital move.
+In addition to her knowledge and experience from working at SA Health for many years, Jenny played a key role in the preparation and planning for the transition to the new hospital.

 Chief Operating Officer

-Helen Chalmers was appointed to the role of Interim Chief Operating Officer (COO) on 14 March 2017.
+Helen Chalmers is the Chief Operating Officer (COO) for CALHN.
 Helen has extensive experience in the health industry, including five years as COO with Country Health SA Local Health Network and a range of executive roles in the UK, including as Executive Director Operations and interim Chief Executive for the Mackay Hospital and Health Service.

 Chief Finance Officer